-Ujjaini Ghosh graduated from WBNUJS, Kolkata in 2006 and went straight for BCL to Oxford.
+Ujjaini Ghosh graduated from NUJS, Kolkata in 2006 and went on to pursue her BCL from Oxford.
 After her BCL she joined Herbert Smith, worked at Linklaters, Singapore with the banking group, and eventually graduated to Deutsche Bank in January 2013.
-She is a rare combination of disciplines, a legal banker!

 How would you like to introduce yourself to our readers?

 Well to put it in a nutshell and assuming that the readers are from NUJS, I would introduce myself as an alumnus (batch of 2006) of NUJS who spent some of her best and formative years at this institution, grew as a person, made amazing friends and now looks back fondly and maybe with a tinge of nostalgia at those years gone by.

 Post NUJS, I joined Oxford for my BCL in 2006.
 After completion of my BCL, I joined Herbert Smith as a trainee solicitor and qualified as an associate in the finance division.
 I eventually moved to Linklaters in Singapore where I worked as an associate with the banking group and in January 2013 moved to Deutsche Bank where I am currently working as a legal counsel in the global transaction banking department.